Ketel Marte Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have a 3.86 team ERA that ranks seventh among all league pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.83).

 © 2023 Data Skrive.
 All rights reserved.